Mount Hermon Cemetery

 The main entrance is accessed at 1801 Saint-Louis Road, at the northern end of the cemetery.
 There is a pedestrian entrance located at the southwestern portion of the cemetery, accessed at the northern terminus of avenue des Voiliers, one-block east of côte de Sillery.
-The cemetery grounds contain both paved and gravel roads.
+The cemetery grounds contained both paved and gravel roads but has been entirely paved in 2023 with the exception of one dirt road at the bottom leading to the Québec Promontory.

 Origins

 In the spring of 1847, a group of Protestant businessmen, shipbuilders, merchants, and clergy convened a public meeting to determine the possibility of buying land for a rural cemetery.
 Quebec City's original Anglican cemetery, located adjacent to Saint Matthew's Church on Saint John Street (rue Saint-Jean) had reached its capacity and city officials requested that a new Protestant cemetery be established outside of the city limits.

-With aid from the lumber merchant John Gilmour, a prominent member of the local Protestant community, as well as a member of first municipal council of Sillery, the Quebec Protestant Cemetery Association was formed on February 11, 1848.
+With aid from the lumber merchant John Gilmour, a prominent member of the local Protestant community, as well as a member of first municipal council of Sillery, the Québec Protestant Cemetery Association was formed on February 11, 1848.
 Its first president was George O'Kill Stuart, Jr., and its main objective was to collect the funds necessary to purchase land and establish a cemetery on it.
 Other founding members included the philanthropist Jeffery Hale and the physician Dr. James Douglas, the later whom served as a member of the cemetery's first board of directors in 1848.

 On June 14, 1848, Christopher Ferguson, 42-years of age, who was the master of the brig Transit, died of erysipelas.
 He became the first person to be buried in the nascent cemetery and the first person to be recorded in the cemetery's burial register.
 The only other details recorded were that he was a member of the Church of England and that the officiating clergyman was the Rev. J. Cornwall.

 The legislation (12 Vict., chap.
 191) which legally incorporated the new cemetery was adopted by the Legislative Assembly of the Province of Canada on May 30, 1849.
 It was at that time that the new cemetery was officially given the name of Mount Hermon.

 The membership of the association's first board of directors was noted for being an example of ecumenical cooperation in the overwhelmingly Roman Catholic majority city and province of Quebec.
 Between June 1848 and December 1883, out of 6,164 burials, close to half of the decedents were members of the Anglican Church (2,991), followed by members of the Presbyterian Church (1,117), and the Methodist Church (583).